bsreeram08/Cogni-Docs/README.md

 ### Embedding model setup

-- Xenova model downloads on first run; allow network access once if needed.
+- Xenova/Transformers.js models download on first run; allow network access once if needed.
 - Adjust `EMBEDDINGS_OPTIONS` (e.g., `maxBatchSize`) if you see memory warnings.
+- If you change model/provider, embedding dimensions may differ.
+Use a fresh collection or reingest to avoid mixing dimensions.

 ## Future Enhancements